thoni56/c-xrefactory/README.md

-Place cursor on an identifier and `go to definition` (F-6), navigate between occurrences (F-3, F-4), refactor (F-11) with `rename`, mark some code and `extract function` and so on.
+Place cursor on an identifier and `go to definition` (F-6), navigate between occurrences (F-3, F-4), refactor (F-11) with `rename`, mark some code and `extract function`.
 Your C programming and code will never be the same.
+Some highlights:

+- navigate through all usages of any type of symbol
+- rename any type of symbol, variable, macro, parameter, or Yacc grammar rule
+- add or delete function parameter
+- extract function or macro
+- detect unused symbols locally or in the complete project

 When installed correctly there will be an Emacs menu called `C-xref` for easy access to most functions.